Thai-Son Kwiatkowski: Professional career

 After winning the NCAA singles championship, Kwiatkowski was awarded a wildcard into the main draw of the 2017 US Open.
 He faced the 23rd seed Mischa Zverev in the first round, losing in five sets.

 He won his maiden Challenger title in Newport Beach in 2020.

 He was also awarded a wildcard into the main draw of the 2020 US Open, where he lost in the first round to Kwon Soon-woo in four sets.

+In August 2024, he announced his retirement after playing his last singles match at the 2024 Winston-Salem Open but in August 2025, he was accepted into the tournament to play in the qualifying competition using protected ranking.

 Personal life

 Thai-Son's parents are Wendi Le and Tim Kwiatkowski.
-He has a younger brother named Liem-Son.
+He has a younger brother named Liem.
 His parents are both University of Virginia alumni.
 Kwiatkowski is of Vietnamese and Polish descent.
 Kwiatkowski majored in commerce.

 On 23 February 2021, Thai-Son Kwiatkowski successfully obtained Vietnamese citizenship in order to play for Vietnam's national tennis team in upcoming tournaments.
 He immediately became the most accomplished tennis player to represent Vietnam after he obtained the citizenship and planned to represent the country in international competition.
-He is playing for Hung Thinh - Ho Chi Minh City team since October 2019.
+He is playing for Hung Thinh – Ho Chi Minh City team since October 2019.

-Thai-Son is not the first foreign-born tennis player to be recruited by a domestic tennis team.
+Thai-Son is not the first foreign-born tennis player to be recruited by a Vietnamese domestic tennis team.
 Daniel Nguyen a Vietnamese American tennis player is playing for the Hai Dang - Tay Ninh team and obtained Vietnamese citizenship in 2019.